-AFTER you finish the book, answer the BLUE "AFTER You Read" questions.
+AFTER you finish each section of the mission, answer the BLUE "AFTER You Read" questions.
 These questions check whether your brain really got the message.
 They make sure your brain understands what it read.
 Use your book to help you find the answers!